zoonoo/azure-docs.ko-kr/articles/security-center/security-center-alerts-type.md

 <properties
-   pageTitle="Azure Security Center에서 유형별 보안 경고 | Microsoft Azure" description="이 문서를 통해 Azure Security Center에서 사용할 수 있는 보안 경고의 종류를 이해할 수 있습니다." services="security-center" documentationCenter="na" authors="YuriDio"
+   pageTitle="Security alerts by Type in Azure Security Center | Microsoft Azure" description="This document helps to understand the type of security alerts available in Azure Security Center." services="security-center" documentationCenter="na" authors="YuriDio"